FAQ for Parents/ Carers

-All iPads will be administered to a Mobile Device Management (MDM) software and have the Classroom app installed.
-This gives staff full control over their functionality such as freezing/ locking screens, remotely wiping iPads or viewing browsing history etc. This will ensure a safe and versatile learning environment that can be tailored to each child.
+All iPads are administered to a Mobile Device Management (MDM) software and have the Classroom app installed.
+This gives staff full control over their functionality such as freezing/ locking screens, remotely wiping iPads or viewing browsing history etc. This ensures a safe and versatile learning environment that can be tailored to each child.

 Can my child use their own device instead?